Dates & Prices

 Who knows what might turn up during our visit – a new site record? new country record?
 Or maybe the ultimate dream of a new species!

-Day 1, 4th January: Arrival & travel to Lake Yojoa (7 nights)
+Day 1, 9th January: Arrival & travel to Lake Yojoa

 Everyone will arrive at the San Pedro Sula airport.
 Depending on the number of participants and arrival times, we may have multiple buses departing to Lake Yojoa.
-The drive is approximately 1 ½ hour, and the scenery will change from an agricultural setting to the green hillsides as Lake Yojoa is approached.
+The drive is approximately 1 ½ hours, and the scenery will change from an agricultural setting to the green hillsides as Lake Yojoa is approached.

-The Hotel Brisas del Lago sits on a knoll overlooking the Lake along the north shore.
+The Hotel Agua Azul sits on a knoll overlooking the Lake along the north shore.
 Cerro Azul Meambar National Park lies to the east and Santa Barbara National Park looms along the western flank.
-Each room has a view facing this beautiful backdrop and the accommodations are basic, but comfortable, with most rooms having A.C.
+The accommodations are basic, but comfortable, with most rooms having A.C.
 After everyone arrives we will have a welcome cocktail then dinner.

 Today the adventure begins.
 After breakfast everyone will depart for the days’ destination.
 Depending on the size of the entire group, the teams may be sent to two sites: Cerro Azul Meambar and Bio Parque Paradise.
 This is to ensure that there is ample space for everyone in which to look for and photograph butterflies.

-Everyone will reunite at H. Las Brisas for dinner at the end of the day.
-Teams can meet and go over the day’s sightings.
-There will be presentation on the Butterflies of Honduras by Robert Gallardo in the evening.
+Everyone will reunite at H. Agua Azul for dinner at the end of the day.
+Those who are interested can meet and go over the day’s sightings.

 After breakfast all groups will depart for the day’s activities.
 If the entire group was split up between two sites yesterday, then each group will visit the other site today.